-Let’s face it: Winter is nearly upon us.
-We may never feel truly ready to face the season’s harsh weather and bitter cold, but we can make sure our homes are.
-Read on to learn more about home winterization tips and how you can conserve energy and water throughout the cold months.
+Winters in Delano, Minnesota can be harsh.
+We may never feel truly ready to face the season’s bitter cold, but we can make sure our homes are.
+Read on to learn more about home winterization tips, how you can conserve energy and water throughout the cold months, and other easy ways to lower your electric and water bills in winter.

 Take care of your AC system now to help ensure it will be ready to go when cooling season arrives.
 Clean and remove any debris from the outdoor condensing unit, and then cover it to avoid rusting, internal freezing, and other potential damage.

 Fire up your furnace to check for any issues now so you can fix them before the serious cold hits.
 And schedule a tune-up/routine maintenance from a trusted HVAC technician to ensure optimal performance and safety.
-If your home has a fireplace, have it professionally inspected and serviced.
+A professional can check your furnace filters and inspect your system for issues.
+If your home has a fireplace, have it professionally inspected and serviced as well.

 Prevent unwanted heat loss that forces your HVAC system to work harder.
-Check exterior walls around the home, especially by windows and doors, and seal any cracks, seams, and other leaks with caulk and weatherstripping.
+Check exterior walls around the home, especially by windows and doors, and seal any cracks, seams, and other air leaks with caulk and weatherstripping.
+Check out this article for more information on how to fix drafty windows and doors.

 It may sound counterintuitive, but ceiling fans can help increase heating efficiency in the winter.
 Set them to rotate clockwise at a low speed—this pulls cool air upwards and pushes naturally rising warm air back down where you can feel it.

 Space heaters allow you to heat up specific, frequently used areas like your home office, as well as drafty or cold spots without paying to heat the whole house.
 However, they shouldn’t be left unattended, used on uneven surfaces, or in tight spaces near other potentially flammable surfaces.
-Visit a past blog post to learn more about how to “be safe with space heaters.”
+Visit our previous blog post to learn more about how to be safe with space heaters.

-Rather than simply adjusting the thermostat whenever you feel like, use these guidelines to help minimize your energy usage:
+Rather than simply adjusting the thermostat whenever you feel like it, use these guidelines to help minimize your energy usage:

-Speaking of frozen pipes, when they thaw and burst you can be left with a major water bill and a severe mess to clean up.
-On top of maintaining the minimum temperature setting above, you should also the following to prevent issues:
+When frozen pipes burst, you can be left with a major water bill and a severe mess to clean up.
+On top of maintaining the minimum temperature setting mentioned above, you should also do the following to prevent frozen pipes:

 Small plumbing leaks may seem like a minor inconvenience—at first.
 However, they will add to your water bill over time and can only get worse if left unaddressed.
 Inspect your sinks and other fixtures for leaks and have them fixed ASAP to prevent further issues and higher costs.

 Delano Municipal Utilities (DMU) is here to serve you and everyone in our community.
 Using these home winterization tips, you can help prepare your household for the cold months ahead, as well as minimize your utility costs.
-Want to learn more?
-Join us and representatives from Clean Energy Resource Teams (CERTs) for a seminar on saving money on winter energy bills:
+If you are concerned about your ability to pay your electric bill this winter, you can also apply for the Energy Assistance Program (EAP).
+In our blog covering the EAP and Minnesota’s Cold Weather Rule (CWR), we outline how this program can protect you from having your heat shut off, as well as how to apply.